Classification Under Strategic Self-Selection: Abstract

 \section{Abstract}

-When users stand to gain from certain predictions, they are prone to act strategically to obtain favorable predictive outcomes.
-Whereas most works on strategic classification consider user actions that manifest as feature modifications, we study a novel setting in which users decide---in response to the learned classifier---whether to at all participate (or not).
-For learning approaches of increasing strategic awareness, we study the effects of self-selection on learning, and the implications of learning on the composition of the self-selected population.
-We then propose a differentiable framework for learning under self-selective behavior, which can be optimized effectively.
-We conclude with experiments on real data and simulated behavior that both complement our analysis and demonstrate the utility of our approach.
+When users stand to gain from certain predictive outcomes, they are prone to act strategically to obtain predictions that are favorable.
+Most current works consider strategic behavior that manifests as users modifying their features; instead, we study a novel setting in which users decide whether to even participate (or not), this in response to the learned classifier.
+Considering learning approaches of increasing strategic awareness, we investigate the effects of user self-selection on learning, and the implications of learning on the composition of the self-selected population.
+Building on this, we propose a differentiable framework for learning under self-selective behavior, which can be optimized effectively.
+We conclude with experiments on real data and simulated behavior that complement our analysis and demonstrate the utility of our approach. \squeeze